codeyourweb/irma/README.windows-compilation.md

 ## Configure your OS

-With this step, you won't need to launch use mingw terminal anymore and you will be able to use Go to install _irma_ and compile your projects directly from Windows cmd / powershell.
+With this step, you won't need to launch use mingw terminal anymore and you will be able to use Go to install _IRMA_ and compile your projects directly from Windows cmd / powershell.

 Ensure to have the following as system environment variables (not user env vars.
 If not, create them:
 ```